rverdile/zest/release/docs/PatchedcontainerContainerPushRepository.md

 `func (o *PatchedcontainerContainerPushRepository) UnsetDescription()`

 UnsetDescription ensures that no value is present for Description, not even an explicit nil
+### GetRetainRepoVersions

+`func (o *PatchedcontainerContainerPushRepository) GetRetainRepoVersions() int64`

+GetRetainRepoVersions returns the RetainRepoVersions field if non-nil, zero value otherwise.

+### GetRetainRepoVersionsOk

+`func (o *PatchedcontainerContainerPushRepository) GetRetainRepoVersionsOk() (*int64, bool)`

+GetRetainRepoVersionsOk returns a tuple with the RetainRepoVersions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRetainRepoVersions

+`func (o *PatchedcontainerContainerPushRepository) SetRetainRepoVersions(v int64)`

+SetRetainRepoVersions sets RetainRepoVersions field to given value.

+### HasRetainRepoVersions

+`func (o *PatchedcontainerContainerPushRepository) HasRetainRepoVersions() bool`

+HasRetainRepoVersions returns a boolean if a field has been set.

+### SetRetainRepoVersionsNil

+`func (o *PatchedcontainerContainerPushRepository) SetRetainRepoVersionsNil(b bool)`

+ SetRetainRepoVersionsNil sets the value for RetainRepoVersions to be an explicit nil

+### UnsetRetainRepoVersions
+`func (o *PatchedcontainerContainerPushRepository) UnsetRetainRepoVersions()`

+UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil
+### GetName

+`func (o *PatchedcontainerContainerPushRepository) GetName() string`

+GetName returns the Name field if non-nil, zero value otherwise.

+### GetNameOk

+`func (o *PatchedcontainerContainerPushRepository) GetNameOk() (*string, bool)`

+GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetName

+`func (o *PatchedcontainerContainerPushRepository) SetName(v string)`

+SetName sets Name field to given value.

+### HasName

+`func (o *PatchedcontainerContainerPushRepository) HasName() bool`

+HasName returns a boolean if a field has been set.

 ### GetPulpLabels

 `func (o *PatchedcontainerContainerPushRepository) GetPulpLabels() map[string]string`